donmccaughey/C-evo-x/README.md

 	make help

 to see the full list.
 Two notable targets: `all` and `clean`.
-The `all` target is the default and will build the game and all the AIs.
+The `all` target is the default and will build the game, all the AIs and the installer.
 The `clean` target will remove all build output.

 Follow these steps to make sure your system is set up and ready to build: